-The provision of land use and natural resource base data and the provision of technical assistance on land use and natural resource planning matters to public agencies and private interests will continue throughout 2010, as will the review of locally prepared land use and public facility plans and boundary agreements.
+The provision of land use and natural resource base data and the provision of technical assistance on land use and natural resource planning matters to public agencies and private interests will continue throughout 2011, as will the review of locally prepared comprehensive, neighborhood, and public facility plans and boundary agreements.

-Community assistance planning reports documenting county and local plans which refine and detail the regional land use and transportation plans and memorandum reports documenting special-purpose technical assistance efforts.
+Community assistance planning reports documenting county and local plans which refine and detail the regional land use and transportation plans and memorandum reports or letter reports documenting special-purpose technical assistance efforts.